cilium/cilium/Documentation/concepts/networking/routing.rst

    distribution.

 Masquerading
-   All traffic not staying with the ``native-routing-cidr`` (defaults to the Cluster CIDR) will be masqueraded to the node's IP address to become publicly routable.
+   All traffic not staying with the ``ipv4-native-routing-cidr`` (defaults to the Cluster CIDR) will be masqueraded to the node's IP address to become publicly routable.

 Load-balancing